Koo Nimo: Awards, honours and memberships

 In 1979, in recognition of his services to Ghanaian music as performer, teacher and administrator, Koo Nimo was elected President of MUSIGA (the Musicians' Union of Ghana).
 His countrymen appreciated not only his music, but his love and respect for tradition.
 In 1985 Koo Nimo was appointed interim chairman of COSGA, the Copyright Society of Ghana.
 More recently he has been made an honorary life member of the International Association for the Study of Popular Music, along with such distinguished names as Professor J. H. K. Nketia and John Collins.

-In February 1991, in recognition of his services to music and to his country, Koo received the prestigious Asanteman award from the Asantehene.
+In February 1991, in recognition of his services to music and to his country, Koo Nimo received the prestigious Asanteman award from the Asantehene.
 In March, he received the Flagstar Award from ECRAG (Entertainment Critics and Reviewers Association of Ghana).
 In 1991, he was invited to serve on the National Folklore Board of Trustees.

-In March 1997, the Ghana government celebrated the 40th anniversary of independence by awarding gold medals to forty of its distinguished citizens, one of whom was Koo Nimo.
+In March 1997, the Ghana government celebrated the 40th Anniversary of independence by awarding gold medals to forty of its distinguished citizens, one of whom was Koo Nimo.
 This was in recognition of his efforts to preserve traditional culture.
 In the next month he received the Konkoma Award for his contribution to Ghanaian Highlife Music.